zhiyingy/zhiyingy.github.io/index.md

 Synchronization is an important topic in parallelism to ensure the correctness of the program.
 In class, we learned about different implementations of synchronization such as locks and lock free data structures.
 Here, we want to compare the performance of different lock implementations and a lock free data structure.
 We chose AVL tree here because self-balancing binary search trees are an important data structure that are used in many algorithms.

 ### Challenges
+1. Lock free algorithms for self-balancing trees are not easy to come up with.<br />
+2. Different locks are suitable for different situations, thus we need to design multiple situations to show the tradeoff between locks. (like frequent insertion, infrequent deletes).

 ### Goals and Deliverables